discordjs/guide/guide/popular-topics/components-v2.md

 ### Container

 A Container is a layout component which groups its child components inside a visually distinct rounded box with an optional accent color on the left, just like embeds.
 However, unlike embeds, not specifying a color will make the left side of the Container component match the background color.
 You can also mark the Container component as a spoiler, which blurs all content inside the container.
-You can use the <DocsLink path="ContainerBuilder:Class" /> utility class to easily create a Container component.
+You can use the <DocsLink path="ContainerBuilder:Class" /> class to easily create a Container component.

 The example below shows how to send a Container component in a channel.
 It contains:
 - a Text Display component;